Laugh Tracks (album)

-Laugh Tracks is the debut studio album by American hardcore punk band Knocked Loose, released on September 16, 2016.
-The album was produced by Will Putney, producer and guitarist for the bands END and Fit For An Autopsy, in Belleville, New Jersey after a friend showed Knocked Loose's previous work to him and he gained a desire to produce their album.
+Laugh Tracks is the debut studio album by the American hardcore punk band Knocked Loose, released on September 16, 2016.
+The album was produced by Will Putney, producer and guitarist for the bands END and Fit for an Autopsy, in Belleville, New Jersey after a friend showed Knocked Loose's previous work to him and he gained a desire to produce their album.

 Reception

 The album received largely positive reviews.